brookshelley/brookshelley.github.com/books.md

 48. **Hard Boiled & Hard Luck** – Banana Yoshimoto

     A nice slice-of life, that's sad in a way that is very refreshing in the summmer.
 These books are about losses, and how to cope and move forward.
     I'm really enjoying rediscovering Banana Yoshimoto's writing.

+50. **Bittersweet** – Nevada Barr (Lesbian Book Club)

+    An easy-enough read, but the story was too "femme danger & butch power" for me.
+The "love" story takes place between a late-20s/early-30s woman and a teenager (gross), and at a certain point they basically agree that if a man tries to marry Sarah, she'll just go along – bc obviously femme women are just waiting for a man, and butches have to fight those men off bc we have no agency.
+I dunno.
+This author is also, AFAIK straight... which is doubly strange.
+Weird shit happens in this, and maybe it's worth reading if you're super into the 19th century "west," but the adult on teen predatory love and the bullshit masc > femme stuff is really not my bag.